nwtnni/nwtnni.github.io/content/blog/2017-10-03-messenger-scraper-introduction.md

 ## Prototyping

-I used a lightweight scripting language--Ruby--to get a basic parser up and running.
+I used a lightweight scripting language, Ruby, to get a basic parser up and running.
 Using [Nokogiri](https://github.com/sparklemotion/nokogiri) and Ruby's functional features, it only took an afternoon.